voyagersearch/voyager-py/docs/build_raster_pyramids.md

   - The default resampling method is NEAREST_NEIGHBOR (the value of the closest cell is assigned to the output cell).
   - The Advanced Options can be used to change the compression method and quality.
   - See the ArcGIS help topics below for information about resampling methods and compression methods.
+  - With ArcGIS 10.1, rasters in SDE will not have pyramids built beyond the first level.
+See this Esri GeoNet article for more details: https://geonet.esri.com/thread/71775

 ###Requirements
     - ArcGIS 10.x